jmjuanes/dosql/README.md

 // INSERT INTO yourtable (k1, k2, k3) VALUES ("v1", "v2", "v3");
 db.Do({in: 'yourtable', do: 'insert', values: {k1:'v1',k2:'v2',k3:'v3'}}, function(result){

   //result will be NULL if something went wrong.
-Else, result will be an empty array
+Else, result will be an array with the inserted rows.

 });
 ```